-Pacific sea state: December 15, 2021
+Pacific sea state: January 5, 2022

-Equatorial sea surface temperatures (SSTs) are below average across the central and east-central Pacific Ocean in the mid-December.
+Equatorial sea surface temperatures (SSTs) are below average across the central and east-central Pacific Ocean in the early-January.
 The tropical Pacific atmosphere is consistent with La Niña conditions.
 A large majority of the model forecasts indicates very high probabilities of La Niña during the Northern Hemisphere winter, weakening gradually, and likely to dissipate in Mar-May 2022.